derlehner/DT_Platform_Comparison/README.md

 ##### Modifiability

 In AWS IoT Greengrass Developers can change or replace deployed services, or functionalities via [IoT Greengrass Groups](https://docs.aws.amazon.com/greengrass/v1/developerguide/deployments.html).
 They enable to organize the deployment of your digital twin instance.
 There you can assign the different entities of AWS IoT Greengrass, among others, devices, lambda functions, connectors, subscriptions, to a group, organize, control, and define dependencies and relationships between them.
 Furthermore, it is possible to exchange and redeploy all entities.
 This can be done manually via the AWS console or terminal, or via a CI/CD pipeline.
+However, this is not possible during runtime.
+Hence, this requirement is only partially fulfilled.

 ##### Reusability